 We are delighted to announce that the San Bernardino County Department of Public Works has responded to us with information regarding the cost of restoring and maintaining our roads by creating a County special road district.
-The cost will be $408 per year, per parcel for ten years.
+The cost will be $408 per year*, per parcel for ten years (the County is finalizing these bids).
 Every road within our boundaries (see map) will be professionally restored and maintained.
-After ten years the cost drops to $264.00 per year, per parcel.
+After ten years the cost drops to $264.00 per year*, per parcel.
 The initial ten-year costs are higher because of the cost of bringing our roads up to standard.
 San Bernardino County will pay the upfront costs of restoring our roads.
 Those costs will be repaid over ten years.
 Some of our roads are in rough shape as they have been neglected for over 30 years.
 This includes restoring approximately 11.3 miles of road, bringing in approximately 3650 cubic yards of fill dirt, grading our roads for proper water runoff, and then compacting the new fill with a water truck and a roller.
 Navajo Trail and Rawson Road will be returned to dirt and Big Morongo Canyon will have its asphalt professionally maintained.
 With this in place, we will never have to worry about buying or renting tractors, paying for dirt, keeping the roads ourselves on weekends, etc. Questions and concerns will be addressed at the Saturday, February 8th meeting at Covington Park at 10:30 am.

 Crappy Roads is an initiative created by locals to improve and maintain our local and feeder roads while maintaining our private road status.
 The current boundary roads under consideration are on the north side of Hwy 62 from Desert Willow to Northstar and potentially Big Morongo Canyon; these are the north and south running boundary roads under consideration.
-For boundary roads that run east
+For boundary roads that run east and west we are considering Panorama, Cheyenne, and Northridge.

 Your support and contributions will enable us to meet our goals and fund our mission.
 This includes offsetting the costs of meeting rooms, website maintenance, and printing costs.

 All parcels of land that will benefit from the road improvements will be assessed a tax by the county on the annual tax bill.
 All parcels will be affected, even parcels with no homes or improvements on them.
 Empty parcels will pay the same amount as parcels with homes.
 Government-owned parcels, county water parcels, and BLM land will not be taxed.
 A 2.5-acre parcel will be assessed at the same cost as a 5-acre parcel.
-People who own multiple parcels will have a vote for each parcel affected by this improvement initiative.
-Only private citizens who own a parcel of land that will benefit from the road improvements will get a ballot mailed to them during a special election.

 Before a single penny is spent, we must first figure out if there is a majority of folks who want to proceed.
 The county will not get involved unless a majority of people think it is a good idea.
 We then need to decide the boundaries of the road improvement district.
 The more included parcels, the less expensive it becomes for all of us.
 Once the boundaries are set, the county will give a “rough draft and cost” of what it could look like.
 Depending on cost, we would have to decide how many times a year the roads are graded.
 The residents make that choice based on cost.
 For example, six times a year will cost more than two times a year.
 Blacktop costs more than grading, etc.....
 If we have a majority of people who want to pursue this, we will need to raise a deposit for the county of $2,500.
 Upon receipt of that deposit, the county special districts department will figure out the final prices and present us with multiple options.
 At that point, we need to choose an option and pay an additional $2500 for the mail-in ballot election to all parcel owners.
 If the election is successful, the $5000 is refundable.
 If we are not successful, the county will not return the money.
 They use it to pay for all the time they spend doing research etc. Final costs should be less than $20 per month per parcel.
 The more parcels, the lower the cost for each one.